robby000/windows_logs/README.md

 # windows_logs

-# This is a Python program to orginise Winodws logs into CSV files, create win32 alerts and can continuously check new logs.
+# This is a Python program to organise Windows logs logs into CSV files, create win32 alerts and can continuously check new logs.

 # This program is strictly Open Source